salmant/Spark-Kafka-Big-Data-Application/README.md

 * Database Server: It is implemented by the Apache Cassandra time series database.
 In order to create the Cassandra database, this file can be used:
 * etc.

-**Kafka broker**: Apache Kafka broker is an open-source distributed streaming platform developed to provide a unified, high-throughput, low-latency broker for handling real-time data feeds.
+**Kafka Broker**: Apache Kafka broker is an open-source distributed streaming platform developed to provide a unified, high-throughput, low-latency broker for handling real-time data feeds.
 Kafka can connect to external systems for data import/export via Kafka Connect and provides Kafka Streams.
 Kafka allows applications publish and subscribe to real-time streams of records called `topics`.
 Kafka is basically used to build real-time streaming Big Data applications or data pipelines.
 <br><br>
 **Spark streaming analytics engine**: Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 Resilient Distributed Datasets called `RDD` is a fundamental data structure of Spark.
 It is an immutable distributed collection of objects.
 RDDs may be operated in parallel across a cluster of computing nodes called Spark Workers.
 To operate in parallel, RDDs are divided into logical partitions.
 Therefore, partitions are computed on multiple cluster nodes (Spark Workers).
 <br><br>